enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 => Make your notes future-proof: Is Distilling the most overlooked issue with content creators?
 Do they only c/p notes and have to reread them and re-understand them?
 Hence the formula, make your notes future-proof.
 Your jobs when distilling is to convince your future self that this information is worth digging in : Summarize the most important points, have a Intermediate package.
 => Not all information matter: People highlight and save like crazy, which blur the most important gems and make'em procrastinate.
 Instead, they should have a framework to decide what matter and what not and it's simple: Inspiring-Procedures-References (RIP)
 	=> Progressive Summarization: Because the best stuff always stick in your mind a day or two, so you don't have to write everything back in your Projects.
 If you completely forget about it, may be it wasn't worth it.
+	=> Here are some ways to only exerpt the highest insights in your reading: The 10% rule: Highlight around 10% of  your reading.
+Then later, add around 10% of those highlight in your notes.
+Don't try to add more at a certain moment.
+Then later, summarize the key points of 10% of those notes.
+Etc. With this framework, you are forced to take the most relevant points NOW and ditch the other.
+=> Instead of sharing an article to your friends, that they'd never read, apply this framework to give them the 10% best highlights or a summary of the key points of the articles: They

 # Learn Marketing
 5 years ago, I believed Marketing was the most pointless think in the world.